Beginning of His Brighter Days

 Kawsar has since successfully completed one year of non-formal education.
 In 2024, he finally got the chance to be enrolled in a government school.

-Roksana also received resources to supplement the household income through through the sale of green coconuts.
-She worked hard to provide for her family and save for the future.
+Roksana also received resources from World Vision to supplement the household income through the sale of green coconuts.
+She worked hard to provide for her family and is now able to save for the future.

 Now, with the help of World Vision, Kawsar and his family embark on a journey towards a promising future.

 “I want to serve people when I grow up as I have seen poor people unable to get the services from doctor or police.
-I want to serve them for free so that people can live a better life.”
+I want to serve them for free so that people can live a better life," said Kawsar.

 Find out more about our work to: